erikterwiel/ARVideoKit/README.md

+**THIS FORK FIXES ISSUE #41 BY DEFAULTING FRAMEWORK TO NOT REQUIRING MICROPHONE PERMISSION**

 ![intro image](http://www.ahmedbekhit.com/tutorials/ARVideoKit_prev_1.png)

 An iOS Framework that enables developers to capture videos 📹, photos 🌄, Live Photos 🎇, and GIFs 🎆 with ARKit content.